One of the Most Spectacular Hidden Gems in Spain—The Perfect Weekend Trip From Madrid

 A Magical Weekend Escape From Madrid

-Now, to reach the hidden treasure I’m going to tell you about, return again to Madrid—the center of our imaginary clock.
+Now, to reach the hidden treasure I’m going to tell you about, return again to Madrid—the center of your imaginary clock.

 This journey will take us a few days on foot (or a scenic 2.5 hours by car, which I highly recommend).